 Healthy Charcuterie Board

-Cured meats, breads, pickled items, cheeses, something salty and something sweet
+The basics are: cured meats, breads, pickled items, cheeses, something salty and something sweet.

 - Soft and spreadable – Brie, Goat, Camembert